-Big Data incorporates all kinds of data and from a content perspective one can make the distinction between structured data, semi-structured data and unstructured data :
+Big Data incorporates all kinds of data and from a content perspective one can make the distinction between structured data, semi-structured data and unstructured data 59:

 - Structured data is part of a formal structure of data models associated with e.g. relational databases.
 It can be generated both by computer software or humans. - Semi-structured data not part of a formal structure of data models.
 It contains markers to separate semantic elements and enforce hierarchies of records and fields (example: XML). - Unstructured data does not belong to a pre-defined data model.
 Includes data from e-mails, video, social media websites, and text streams.
 Accounts for more than 80% of all data in organizations.
+In practice mixed combinations of these three Big Data types occur which is referred to as Poly-structured data60.